a11ce/PlayAHighPitchedSound/README.md

-# Alexa, play a high-pitched sound
+# Play a high-pitched sound

 Play annoying tones with a simple voice command!